Defining Police Search Powers in NSW

 When police have reasonable suspicion that a person has committed or is about to commit a crime, they may stop and search a person or their belongings.

-The law that governs the power and responsibilities held by police and other law enforcement officers is outlined in the Law Enforcement (Power and Responsibilities) Act 2002 (LEPRA).
-LEPRA sets out a number of safeguards for interactions between police and the public.
-The power of police to stop and search an individual under certain circumstances is regulated by LEPRA.
+In NSW the law that governs and regulates the search powers held by NSW police officers and other law enforcement officers is outlined in the Law Enforcement (Power and Responsibilities) Act 2002 (LEPRA).

-Section 21 of LEPRA allows a police officer to search and detain a person if the police officer suspects on reasonable grounds that the person has in their possession (or under their control) any of the following:
+Part 4 S21 of LEPRA explains how a police officer can search and detain a person if the police officer suspects on reasonable suspicion that the person has in their possession (or under their control) any of the following:

-According to R v Rondo, a reasonable suspicion involves more than a possibility, but less than a reasonable belief.
+Reasonable suspicion according to the R v Rondo case ‘involves less than a reasonable belief but more than a possibility.’
 The suspicion must have a factual basis, it cannot be based on hearsay or speculation.
 The belief must be formulated at the time of stopping and searching the person, it cannot be formed during the search or after the search.